Art and Design

 Scheme of Work

-Pupils explore a range of Art, Design and Craft skills in years 7,8,9 with the emphasis of experimentation, confidence building and art from other times in history and other cultures.
+Pupils explore a range of Art, Design and Craft skills in years 7 and 8, with the emphasis of experimentation, confidence building and exploring art from other times in history and other cultures.
+In Yr 9 of KS3 pupils are able to choose Art or Photography as a specialism, this allows pupils to explore the subject before they opt for GCSE’s later in the year.

 GCSE Fine Art (AQA)